shivansh1012/shivansh1012/README.md

 🐱‍🏍 I am Shivansh Pandey, and I'm pursuing my bachelor's degree in Computer Science.

-👨‍💻 I'm Interested in Competitive Programming, Data Structures and Algorithms. and Web Development.
+👨‍💻 I'm Interested in Competitive Programming, Data Structures and Algorithms. and Web Application Development.

 👓 Some technologies I enjoy working with include ReactJS, ExpressJS and RESTful apis.